-The initial stream (S-01), after being heated, passes through a flash vessel.
+In the original process, a heater was used to raise the feed temperature from 80 °F to 270 °F. After that, the stream passes through a flash vessel.
 Then, the flash's top stream is sent to an absorber column with 3 theoretical stages and 32 psia.
 The absorber column and the flash vessel bottom products are mixed and treated for total HCl removal.
 The S-10 stream components (MCB and BEN) can be separated by a distillation column with 20 theoretical stages and a pressure of 25 psia.
-The bottom stream from DC-01, constituted mostly of MCB, is divided and part of it is pressurized and recycled to the absorber column.
+The bottom stream from DC-01, constituted mostly of MCB, is divided, and part of it is pressurized and recycled to the absorber column.